Eschatologue/CM_wiki/docs/class/artificer/index.md

 #### Infusing an Item

-After completing a Long Rest, you can touch a non-magical (also called mundane) object and imbue it with one of your Infusions, transforming it into a magical item.
+After completing a **:rest-long: Long Rest**, you can touch a non-magical (also called mundane) object and imbue it with one of your Infusions, transforming it into a magical item.
 Each Infusion specifies the types of objects it can be applied to.

 If the item requires attunement, you can attune to it instantly when you infuse it.
 Alternatively, you may attune to it later through the standard attunement process.